One of the most common questions we get asked at Elder HQ is: ‘What do live-in carers actually do on a day-to-day basis?’

 That’s understandable: there’s always the fear they’ll slip on a wet floor and have an accident, or scald themselves with hot water.
 But a carer’s role is to keep an eye on the situation, suss out just how much help they need and know when they need to step in.

 After all, bathing is a personal thing.
-Your loved one may simply need help getting in and out of the bath, or want to wash themselves with a towel wrapped around them.
+An older person may simply need help getting in and out of the bath, or want to wash themselves with a towel wrapped around them.
 Whatever they prefer, a carer is there to work around their wishes and create the most comfortable environment possible.

 Carers also cater for other aspects of a preferred bathing routine.
-So if your loved one favours washing in the evening, would rather a bath instead of a shower or even has some favourite toiletries, the carer will do their best to build these into the care plan.
+So if an older person favours washing in the evening, would rather a bath instead of a shower or even has some favourite toiletries, the carer will do their best to build these into the care plan.

 The bathroom: things to think about

-– Add handrails or a shower seat for additional support
+- Handrails or a shower seat can provide additional support

 - Lay non-slip mats to limit the risk of accidents

-– Install a hand-held shower for more manoeuvrability
+- A hand-held shower can provide more manoeuvrability

 - Use liquid soap rather than a bar of soap, which may be a slip hazard